Destinations Greece The Ionian Islands

 Corfu Town

-The UNESCO World Heritage Old Town in one slow morning — the Liston (the French-era colonnaded arcade), the Spianada (the largest square in Greece, with the only cricket pitch in the country), the Old Fortress (Venetian, with the long view back to the city), the lanes of the Kambielo behind it.
+The UNESCO World Heritage Old Town in one slow morning: the Liston (the French-era colonnaded arcade), the Spianada (the largest square in Greece, with the only cricket pitch in the country), the Old Fortress (Venetian, the long view back to the city), and the lanes of the Kambielo behind it.
 End at Pomo d'Oro for lunch.

 Free · half-day